 Now, the Smithsonian Associates has a few surprises and sparkling new events in store for both kids and adults.
 We've listened to families who've asked to make it easier to enjoy a Smithsonian experience by offering performances on weekends and holidays, and special programs and activities where the whole family can take center stage.

-Who it’s for: Children ages 2 to 6.
+Who it’s for: Children ages 8–14 accompanied by an adult.

 Grade-schoolers will find much to enjoy in original productions and programs that use theatre to connect them to new ideas, places, people, and skills.
 Stories of adventure, history, exploration, and science come alive in Discovery Theater’s signature mix of learning and entertainment.